Changelog

 -

-Signed builds for macOS (Intel and Apple Silicon), Linux (x86_64, arm64), and Windows (x86_64).
-Signature verification runs by default; CHAINSAW_REQUIRE_SIGNATURE=1 is the new opt-out.
+Builds for macOS (Intel and Apple Silicon), Linux (x86_64, arm64), and Windows (x86_64), each with a published SHA-256 checksum for download verification.
 The server URL can be baked into the binary at build time for air-gapped shipping.
+Sigstore-signed releases follow once the release-signer bot is provisioned.

 -